-GOVERNANCE HIGHLIGHTS-2020
+GOVERNANCE HIGHLIGHTS-2021

 Our Company is committed to maintaining the highest standards of corporate governance.
 Strong corporate governance practices help us achieve our performance goals and maintain the trust and confidence of our investors, employees, customers, regulatory agencies and other stakeholders.
-Our corporate governance practices are described in more detail starting on page 16 and in our Governance Guidelines, which can be found in the Investor Relations section of our website at https://investor.avistacorp.com.
+Our corporate governance practices are described in more detail starting on page 16 and in our Governance Guidelines, which can be found in the Corporate Governance section of our website at https://avistacorp.gcs-web.com/corporate-governance.

 Director Independence Nine of the Company's eleven director nominees are independent.
 The Chairman of the Board ("Chairman") and the President/Chief Executive Officer ("CEO") are the only non-independent directors.
-During 2020, the Board committees (except the Executive Committee and the Finance Committee) were composed exclusively of independent directors.
-The average tenure of our directors is 11 years and their average age is 60.
+During 2021, the Board committees (except the Executive Committee and the Finance Committee) were composed exclusively of independent directors.
+The average tenure of our directors is 8.5 years and their average age is 60.
 The Board is committed to board refreshment.
-Our Board has added four new members in the past five years, three of whom are independent.
-Board Leadership The Company has an independent Lead Director, selected by the Board.
+Our Board has added five new members in the past six years, from a further members.
+Board Leadership four of whom are independent.
+The Company has an independent Lead Director, selected by the Board.
 The Lead Director serves as liaison between management and the other non-management directors.
 The Lead Director's specific duties are set forth starting on page 16.
 The positions of Chairman and CEO are separated.
-Independent Director Executive Sessions The independent directors regularly meet in executive sessions without management.
-The Lead Director presides at executive sessions.
+Independent Director Executive Sessions The independent directors regularly meet in executive sessions without management.The Lead Director presides at executive sessions.
 Board Oversight of Risk Management The Board and its committees consider enterprise risk in connection with all Company operations including, but not limited to, regulatory, operating, compliance, energy commodity risks, external mandates, wildfire resiliency, financial, technological and strategic threats.
 The Board reviews Avista's systematic approach to identifying, assessing and managing risks faced by the Company.
-Stock Ownership Requirements Independent directors are expected to achieve a minimum investment of five times the minimum equity portion of their retainer in Company common stock within five years of becoming Board members and are expected to retain at least that level of investment during their tenure on the Board.
-The stock ownership policy for the Company's executive officers requires executive officers to own shares based on their position and salary: Chief Executive Officer-5 times salary Executive Vice President and Senior Vice Presidents-2.5 times salary Vice Presidents-1 times salary Directors and officers are prohibited from engaging in short-sales, pledging, or hedging the economic interest in their Company shares.
+Stock Ownership Requirements Independent directors are expected to achieve a minimum investment of five times the minimum equity portion of their retainer in Company common stock and are expected to retain at least that level of investment during their tenure on the Board.
+The stock ownership policy for the Company's executive officers requires executive officers to own shares based on their position and salary: Chief Executive Officer-5 times salary President-4 times salary Executive Vice President and Senior Vice Presidents-2.5 times salary Vice Presidents-1 times salary Directors and officers are prohibited from engaging in short sales, pledging, or hedging the economic interest in their Company shares.